 Starting with the cult television series "Firefly" (FOX) in 2002, Fillion also has a 10-year creative relationship with Joss Whedon.
 While short lived, "Firefly" was adapted for the big screen, with Fillion reprising his role as Malcolm Reynolds in "Serenity," which Whedon wrote and directed in 2005.
 Fillion also starred as Dogberry, the incompetent chief of security, in Joss Whedon's feature "Much Ado About Nothing," based on Shakespeare's play.

 He also had a recurring role as Caleb in the final season of "Buffy the Vampire Slayer" (The WB) and took his first singing role as Captain Hammer in Whedon's Emmy® Award-winning musical internet smash, "Dr. Horrible's Sing-Along Blog," with Neil Patrick Harris and Felicia Day.

-Television credits include roles on "Modern Family" (ABC), "Santa Clarita Diet" (Netflix), "The Big Bang Theory" (CBS), "Drunk History" (Comedy Central) and "Kroll Show" (Comedy Central).
-He has had a recurring role on "Community" (NBC), "Desperate Housewives" (ABC), "Two Guys and a Girl" (ABC), "Drive" (FOX), "Pasadena" (FOX) and "Miss Match" (NBC).
-Fillion earned an Emmy nomination for his role in the daytime drama "One Life to Live" (ABC) and is back with ABC starring in his third season of "The Rookie."
+Television credits include roles on "Modern Family" (ABC), "Santa Clarita Diet" (Netflix), "The Big Bang Theory" (CBS), "Resident Alien" (Syfy), "Rick and Morty" (Cartoon Network), "Marvel's M.O.D.O.K."
+(Hulu), "Big Mouth" (Netflix), "Drunk History" (Comedy Central) and "Kroll Show" (Comedy Central).
+He's had a recurring role on "Community" (NBC), "Desperate Housewives" (ABC), "Two Guys and a Girl" (ABC), "Drive" (FOX), "Pasadena" (FOX) and "Miss Match" (NBC).
+Fillion earned an Emmy nomination for his role in the daytime drama "One Life to Live" (ABC, Hulu).